MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/join-leftanti.md

 # leftanti join

 The `leftanti` join flavor returns all records from the left side that don't match any record from the right side.

-> [!NOTE]
-> Anti-join models the "NOT IN" query.
+The anti join models the "NOT IN" query.

+> **Aliases**: `anti`, `leftantisemi`

 ## Syntax